Zack Eskridge

 Zack Eskridge (born January 19, 1988) is an American former professional football quarterback.

 College career

 He played college football at Midwestern State University and Texas Christian University.

 Professional career

-Dallas Cowboys

 He was signed by the Dallas Cowboys as an undrafted free agent in 2011.

-Toronto Argonauts

-Eskridge signed with the Toronto Argonauts, of the Canadian Football League, in 2011.
+Eskridge signed with the Toronto Argonauts of the Canadian Football League in 2011.

-Kansas City Command

-Eskridge signed with the Kansas City Command, of the Arena Football League, in 2012.
-Eskridge made his professional debut for the Command.
+Eskridge signed with the Kansas City Command of the Arena Football League (AFL) in 2012.
+He made his professional debut for the Command.

-New Orleans VooDoo

-Eskridge joined the New Orleans VooDoo for the 2013 season.
+Eskridge joined the AFL's New Orleans VooDoo for the 2013 season.
 Eskridge was released 10 weeks into the season.

-San Jose SaberCats

-Eskridge was assigned to the San Jose SaberCats on June 6, 2013.
+Eskridge was assigned to the San Jose SaberCats of the AFL on June 6, 2013.
 He was reassigned by the SaberCats on June 17, 2013.